brainlife/warehouse/docs/_pages/customhooks.md

 }
 ```

-Then, you will need to provide those hook scripts as part of your application.
+Then, you will need to provide those hook scripts as part of your app.

+> Please be sure to `chmod +x *.sh` so that your hook scripts are executable.

 ### `start.sh`